blanton144/kcorrect/docs/templates.rst

    kc.tofits('kcorrect_broad.fits')

+This preprocessing step can take a lot of memory, because the both the templates and an interpolation object for each template are stored.

 Once the ``kcorrect_broad.fits`` file exists, it can be used to actually perform template fitting and K-correction determination.
 Note that whenever you are using a new set of responses or templates, you